OutSystems/docs-odc/src/eap/building-apps/data/fetch-data/transaction-external-entities.md

 # Transactions in external entities

 OutSystems Developer Cloud (ODC) creates separate connections and transactions for each external system.
 You control transactions for the OutSystems database but not for external systems.
 Each external entity request is either committed or rolled back.
+Each request, whether a read or write operation to an external entity, is executed within its own dedicated transaction.

 You can use the Exception Handler to